 - 1. Completion of a Certified Nurse Aide Program Application. - 2.
 Copy of high school transcript, college transcript or G.E.D. - 3.
 Copy of driver's license or other form of government I.D. - 4.
+Copy of Social Security card - 5.
 Pre-TASP Reading Test with score of 14 or higher.
-(To schedule exam, please call a WCJC Testing Department at 979-532-6457).
-Please contact the CE department for testing waivers if you have already taken another college entrance exam (ACT, SAT, THEA, ASSET) or refer to the Testing Waivers section of the Certified Nurse Aide Program Application. - 5.
+(To schedule exam, please call a WCJC Testing Department at 979-532-6386).
+Test must have been taken within the past 3 years. - 6.
 All students must pass a Criminal Background Check, as well as a CNA License Revocation Check, and CNA Employee Misconduct Database Check.